great-expectations/great_expectations/docs/contributing/contribution_checklist.rst

 Before submitting a pull request
 ------------

-Once your code is ready and you want to submit a pull request, please go through the following checklist before submitting the PR to make sure the code review and merge process go smoothly:
+Once your code is ready, please go through the following checklist before submitting a pull request. to make sure the code review and merge process go smoothly:

+We prefer small, incremental commits, because it makes the thought process behind changes easier to review.

-**1. You’ve signed the :ref:`contributing_cla` ?**
+**1. Have you signed the CLA?**

     * :ref:`contributing_cla`
     * If you’ve included your (physical) mailing address in the CLA, we’ll send you a personalized Great Expectations mug once your first PR is merged!

-**2. You’ve followed our :ref:`contributing_style_guide` for code and comments.**
+**2. Have you followed the Style Guide for code and comments?**

-**3. You’ve followed our guidelines on :ref:`contributing_testing`.**
+    * :ref:`contributing_style_guide`

+**3. Is your branch up to date with ``develop``?**

+    * Update your local repository with the most recent code from the main Great Expectations repository.
+    * For changes with few or no merge conflicts, you can do this by creating a draft pull request in GitHub and clicking `Update branch`.
+    * You can also rebase your branch from ``upstream/develop`` branch.
+Atlassian and Github both have good tutorials for rebasing: `Atlassian's tutorial <https://www.atlassian.com/git/tutorials/git-forks-and-upstreams>`__, `Github's tutorial <https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/syncing-a-fork>`__.
+    * In general, the steps are:

+        1. Run ``git fetch upstream`` then ``git rebase upstream/develop``.
+        2. Fix any merge conflicts that arise from the rebase.
+        3. Make sure to add and commit all your changes in this step.
+        4. Re-run tests to ensure the rebase did not introduce any new issues.

+**4. Have you written and run all the tests you need?**

+    * :ref:`contributing_testing`.
     * ...meaning you have run all existing tests locally and you have added new tests where appropriate.

-**4. You have added a bullet with your changes under the “develop” heading in the :ref:`changelog`.**
+**5. Have you added a bullet with your changes under the "develop" heading in the Changelog?**

+    * :ref:`changelog`

 If you’ve checked off all these items, you’re now ready to submit a pull request!
 Check out the next section :ref:`contributing_submitting_a_pr` for step-by-step instructions.